GizzlyFacu/RemoteArm/docs/README.md

 ---

 # Client - Debug
 Made for debug and test the client-server connection and issues.
 You can actually send commands from here to the esp32.
 It works with Meson and Conan for 'Boost.Asio' so u will need these.
-Actually these two works separatedlysend commands to the server / see the actual hardware in 3D working) because I don't have the actual hardware to work with or someone that can help me with that to study the issues cases (jitter, security,etc).
+Actually these two works separately (send commands to the server / see the actual hardware in 3D working) because I don't have the actual hardware to work with or someone that can help me with that to study the issues cases (jitter, security,etc).

 # Firmware - Arduino ESP32 Server
 This is the actual server, should control the hypotetical hardware arm.